 UPRIGHT DAVE FREIMAN

-The newest member of the band, Dave replaced John Seay in December of 2018.
-A former member of the progressive bluegrass outfit Smooth Kentucky (along with Cris Jacobs and Patrick McAvinue), Dave's been a fixture in the jam band world of central Maryland for years, and still plays with many of them.
+The newest member of the band, David replaced John Seay in December of 2018.
+A former member of the progressive bluegrass outfit Smooth Kentucky (along with Cris Jacobs and Patrick McAvinue), David's been a fixture in the jam band world of central Maryland for years, and still plays with many of them.
 More bio details to come...

 Steve first discovered his love of drums and music when banging on pots and pans and anything else around the house at a very early age.
 He played professionally throughout college and pursued music full time for a few years after graduation before embarking on a separate non-musical career.
 During that time he also performed and/or recorded a wide variety of music with many successful Baltimore based bands including Total Eclipse, The Charm City Reactors, Two Legs, The Polkats, Sonia/Disappear Fear, The Barn Burners, The Scott Cunningham Blues Band, Big Dog Blues Band, The Mark Brine Band, Gypsy Dawg and Dawgone.
 Now, he's come full circle, playing again with Matt and Sam, his pals from The Reactors days.